mietek/bashmenot/README.md

 Usage
 -----

-Please see the [programmer’s reference](http://bashmenot.mietek.io/reference/) for a complete description of each function, including usage examples.
+Please see the [programmer’s reference](http://bashmenot.mietek.io/reference/) for a detailed description of each available function, complete with usage examples.

 ### Installation